 - In a first season episode, Logan needs a blood transfusion but, on account of the third world state of the USA, the blood bank is short on his blood type.
-Fortunately, Max and the other X-5 transgenics turn out to all be type O- so they can provide one another easy blood and organ transplants.
+Fortunately, Max and the other X-5 transgenics turn out to all be type O- so that they can provide one another with easy blood and organ transplants.

 - One episode of Doogie Howser, M.D. features a very racist patient in desperate need of a blood donation for a procedure.
 Doogie is able to find a donor with the correct blood type - the hospital's black orderly - but the man is not made aware of who gave the blood until after the procedure is completed, when Doogie offers to bring him in to be thanked for the lifesaving contribution.
 The racist man's face is priceless.

 - Emergency! has a variation.
 The blood needed for transfusion is from the only patient known to have survived a nasty monkey virus.
 He's flown in to Los Angeles on a plane in hopes his blood's antibodies can pull a very ill Johnny and Dr. Brackett through their own battles with the virus.
 It's probably similar to what we'd call monoclonal antibodies today, only without growing them in a lab.

 - In the ER episode "The Good Fight", Carter and Lucy spend the entire episode running around the city trying to find an injured girl's father so that he can donate her rare blood type.